outsideopen/tnnlr/readme.md

     */5 * * * * /path/to/script/tnnlr.sh

 The script will attempt to SSH as the user running the script by default, but the user can be configured after it has first made contact from the web interface.

+## Usage

+Once tnnlr is set up on a server and client(s), simply visit the web interface at server:5000.
+From here, you will see a list of the clients that are connected to your tunnel network.

+#### Home Page
+Basic information such as the most recent update time, internal and external IPs, and the tunnel port the client is assigned is available on the home page.
+There are three things you can do with a given client on the home page:

+ * **Release**: Destroys the record of the client and assigns it a new port the next time it sends a request.
+ * **Force Restart**: Causes the client to kill any existing tunnels next time it sends a request.
+If a client can't be reached, a restart will usually clear it up.
+ * **Show**: Links to the client's information and settings page.

+You can also manually generate SSH configurations for a given user (to be copied into `~/.ssh/config`), and get a link directly to the client script from the home.

+#### Show

+The show page shows detailed information on a specific client, including the results of several commonly used diagnostic commands and information that the server has collected.

+You can modify the client settings from this page as well:

+ * **Nickname**: The name shown on the homepage and used in the generation of SSH configs.
+ * **User**: The user that the client will attempt to use to connect to the server.
+ * **Update Configs**: Toggles whether or not the client script will update the SSH configs of this client.
+When true, the script will generate a set of SSH configurations for each client and cat them to the user's SSH config file (or update existing configuration if there are changes).